Freedom Plaza: 21st century

 On January 13, 2024, Freedom Plaza was used as a venue during the March on Washington for Gaza.
 According to protest organizers, around 400,000 protesters were in the vicinity of the plaza.

+On April 7, 2026, the National Capital Planning Commission submitted plans for a redesign of Pennsylvania Avenue.
+Among other changes, the plan would reestablish the original course of Pennsylvania Avenue through what is now Freedom Plaza.
+Trees would be planted in the resulting two triangular parks.

+In May 2026, the plaza's grass and marble representation of the L'Enfant Plan was renovated.
+On May 25, 13 bronze statues depicting American leaders of the Revolutionary War were installed at the plaza.
+Twelve of the statues line the perimeter of the plaza, surrounding a centrally placed Equestrian statue of Caesar Rodney, which had been removed from view in Wilmington, Delaware during the George Floyd protests in 2020.
+The statues, especially Rodney's, raised concerns, as several of the men depicted owned slaves.
+As of May 2026, it is unclear if the installation is temporary or permanent.

 Features

 The Plaza is a modification of an original design by architect Robert Venturi that the United States Commission of Fine Arts approved.
 The Plaza, which is composed mostly of stone, is inlaid with a partial depiction of L'Enfant's plan for the City of Washington.
 Most of the plaza is raised above street level.
 The eastern end of the plaza contains an equestrian statue of Kazimierz Pułaski that had been installed at its site in 1910.

 The surface of the raised portion of the Plaza, consisting of dark and light marble, delineates L’Enfant's plan.
 Brass outlines mark the sites of the White House and the Capitol.
 Quotes about the city from its visitors and residents are carved into the marble surface.
 Granite retaining walls, marked at intervals by planted urns, edge the plaza.
 A granite-walled fountain flows in the western portion of the plaza.

 Flagpoles flying flags of the District of Columbia and the United States rise from the plaza opposite the entrance of the District Building.
 The Plaza also contains a metallic plaque containing the Great Seal of the United States, followed by an inscription describing the history and usage of the seal.
 The Plaza is one block south of the "Freedom Plaza" historical marker at stop number W.7 of the Civil War to Civil Rights Downtown Heritage Trail at 13th and E Streets, NW.

 The Plaza is a popular location for skateboarding, although the illegal sport damages stonework, walls, steps, and sculpture while presenting a persistent law enforcement and management challenge.
 Popular websites advertise Freedom Plaza's attractiveness for the activity.
 Further, vandals have removed "No Skateboarding" signs.